furkandurmus/ComfyUi-Style-Transfer/README.md

 3. Upload your reference style image and target image to the respective nodes.

-4. Adjust parameters as needed (see 'Configuration' section below).
+4. Adjust parameters as needed (It may depend on your images and just play around, it is really fun!!).

 5. Run the workflow and retrieve your styled image from the output node.

-## Configuration

-- **IPAdapter Settings**: Adjust strength to control the intensity of style transfer.
-- **ControlNet Settings**: Modify the influence of the depth map on the style transfer process.
-- **KSampler Settings**:
-  - Adjust steps (recommended: 20-30)
-  - Set an appropriate CFG Scale (recommended: 7-8)
-  - Modify denoise strength (recommended: 0.5-0.7) to balance between preserving original content and applying new style.

 ## Issues